Clinical scientists working in haematology are involved in diagnosing and managing disorders of the blood and bone marrow

 - Travel during the working day is uncommon, although you may visit other hospitals/clinics.

-The STP is a three-year, full-time, workplace-based training programme and during this time you'll be employed by an NHS Trust or other healthcare provider on a fixed-term contract and paid a salary as a trainee clinical scientist.
+If successful, you'll be employed by an NHS Trust as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.
 Training includes fully funded part-time study for an approved and accredited Masters degree in blood sciences.

 - Northern Ireland - NI Direct Healthcare Scientist

-In addition to your scientific skills, you'll need to have:
+In addition to your scientific and laboratory skills, you'll need to have:

 - excellent communication and interpersonal skills, to pass on findings and give advice on diagnosis to other staff as well as to give formal presentations to colleagues